-Any accounting policies adopted in the prospective financial statements in this annual plan document which have a significant effect on the results and financial position disclosed, are set out below:
+Accounting policies adopted in these prospective financial statements, which have a significant effect on the results and the financial position disclosed, are set out below:

 (a) Revenue recognition

 Rates and levies are recognised as income in the year the rates assessments are issued.
 Government subsidies (including grants for capital projects) and contributions from territorial local authorities for contract works are recognised as income when eligibility has been established by the grantor.
 Revenue from dividends is recognised on an accrual basis (net of imputation credits) once the entity paying the dividend has incurred a constructive obligation.
 Other income is also recognised on an accrual basis.